Pharasmanes VI

-P'arsman VI (ფარსმან VI, sometimes Latinized as Pharasmanes), of the Chosroid Dynasty, became the king of Iberia (Kartli, eastern Georgia) in 561.
+P'arsman VI (ფარსმან VI, sometimes Latinized as Pharasmanes), of the Chosroid Dynasty, became the king (mepe) of Iberia (Kartli, eastern Georgia) in 561.
 The length of his reign is unknown.
 The royal power was largely nominal at that time as the Sassanid Empire dominated Iberia.

 He was the fraternal nephew of P’arsman V, his predecessor.
 P'arsman VI himself was succeeded by his son, Bakur III.